 “The behaviour of all matter and energy in the real world is determined by the laws of physics.
 Therefore free will does not exist, it is entirely illusory.
 End of.”

-There is a lot of dogma, presumption at least, behind that “therefore”.
-Anyway, to the matter at hand.
+(#3) Anyway, to the matter at hand.
 The quoted sections below are the full text of the Hamill piece, with my critique inserted between.
 I love the irony that a blog dedicated to free-thought is in denial of our freedom of will to think and act.
 But, let’s go …

 Richard Dawkins, Sam Harris, Daniel Dennett and Christopher Hitchens are often referred to as the ‘Four Horsemen Of Atheism’.
 They haven’t had too many public disagreements but perhaps the most prominent ongoing dispute, relates to free will.
 This is a topic that is not unrelated to religion, of course.
 Most of the world’s faithful are taught that the difference between eternal paradise and eternal agony, lies in how we each exercise our free will.